What makes a master trust different?

 Scale

-Aviva helps members engage with pensions and make the right choices.
-We've received Gold ratings from Benefits Guru across a number of measures and have consistently ranked highly.
+Aviva helps members engage with their pensions and make the right choices.
+We've received Gold ratings from Benefits Guru across a number of measures.

 Confidence

-Aviva Master Trust currently manages over £6 billion of assets for more than 340,000 members as of Q3 2021.
+Aviva Master Trust currently manages over £12 billion of assets for more than 500,000 members as of 2024.
 A large number of employers from all sectors of the economy choose Aviva for their workplace pension arrangements.

 Heritage

-Aviva has a 325-year history of supporting people through life's opportunities and challenges, including a strong Trust heritage.
+Aviva has a 328-year history of supporting people through life's opportunities and challenges, including a strong Trust heritage.

 Is a master trust the right choice for your business?